Blog / Knowledge Management

 Knowledge management processes

-These are the activities involved in capturing, storing, sharing, and utilizing knowledge for AI.
-Processes should be well-defined and integrated into the organization's workflows to ensure seamless AI operation and knowledge flow.
+These are the workflows for capturing, storing, sharing, and using knowledge for AI.
+Governance processes should be well-defined and integrated into the organization’s knowledge management process and knowledge workflow.

 Technology and tools